 Now that the Abbott FreeStyle Libre Flash Glucose Monitoring system has been on the U.S. market for several months, we thought it was time to explore the user experience in more detail.

 The Libre, approved in September 2017, is the first FDA-approved glucose monitoring device that doesn’t require fingerstick tests for calibration.
 Instead, the device comes factory calibrated.
 The system consists of a round, quarter-sized sensor worn on the back of the upper arm and a thin, pocket-sized reader.
 A small wire comes off the sensor and is inserted into the skin.
 When a user swipes the reader over the sensor, a glucose reading is produced along with trend data.

 Sounds pretty simple and pretty innovative, right?
 But what does the Libre experience actually look like for users?
 We talked to three users from different sections of the population.
 They shared with us their takes, tips, tricks, and what they think potential users should know before investing in the device.
-(See the awesome "Seven Things to be Aware of" list below)
+(See the awesome "8 Libre Tips" list below)

 Ali Jordan is a self-described Libre “power user.”
 She's a type 1 who lives in the San Francisco Bay Area and works for AirBnB.
 She has also been using the Libre longer than anyone else we talked to -- longer, in fact, than it’s been approved in the States.